Plozel/Tutorials/Git and GitHub - Introduction.md

 ```

 #### <ins> Staging files: <ins />

-From the project folder, we can use the `git add` command to add our files to the staging area, which allows them to be tracked. <br>
-We can add a specific file to the staging area with the following command: <br>

-Let's create a file for our example (you are welcome to use your own files).
+First, let's create a file to be used as an example (you are welcome to use your own files).
 ```
 touch jupy_nb.ipynb
 ```

-We can run now `git status` and see our new unstaged file
+From the project folder, we can use the `git add` command to add our files to the staging area, which allows them to be tracked. <br>
+We can add a specific file to the staging area with the following command: <br>

 ```
 git add jupy_nb.ipynb
 ```
+We can run now `git status` and inspect our new unstaged file

 Try to run `git status` again and see how the status had changed.

 Furthermore, you can list multiple files in order to add them all together, or you can use `git add .` to add all files in the repository into the staging area.